cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P2: "I think, you know, with what we're kind of working towards on the project, performance data kind of provides insights into your data.
 More, so I think then possibly metadata does because you can, you know, perform correlations, perform time series analysis and things like that.
 So you can kind of get a much better insight, in my opinion, using the performance data rather than the metadata."
     - P4: "I think it boils down to the question that you're investigating what is important, and that basically informs us the granularity I was mentioning, but also the parameters that you are capturing."
     - P4: "If you want to optimize for energy to solution, then you have to look for for different metrics, and even some things that we are not currently capturing.
 But it really depends on the objectives that you want to take into account."
+    - P5: [In refrence to the stats frame and its importyance] "this is more interesting for the tree view, I think, in many ways, and because we can aggregate of all the profiles that we have available for each node, so that we can get like a mean of all our metrics"
     - P7: "Yeah, so the most important is definitely the performance data.
 That's your actual stuff, you have to analyze."
     - P8: "the timing data is, is is very general, right, you can do a whole lot of things with that, depending on what you're trying to, you know, get out of the ensemble, right all kinds of different things,"
     - P10: "But it's really the tunings that we're after to understand how they're performing."